Worried that cow-horns might also be a symptom, Isis let her COVID precautions put a damper on the official reception for Io.

 CERES: (after a beat of stunned silence) Hera and I both had children with our brother.
 The same brother.
 How are you still the weirdest one here?

-For more ancient medicinal practices, and how they shaped modern medicine, enroll in CLAS-C 210 Ancient Medicine and Modern Terminology, coming up Fall 2023!
+For more ancient medicinal practices, and how they shaped modern medicine, enroll in CLAS-C 210 Ancient Medicine and Modern Terminology, coming up Spring 2024!
 Or to learn more about the Cult of Isis and other foreign gods in Pompeii, look for CLAS-C 419 Art and Archaeology of Pompeii, coming in Spring 2025 with no pre-reqs.
 While you’re waiting, make sure to check back for the continued adventures of Juno, Ceres, and Isis.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!